Back

 XP (Extreme Programming) Small to medium Emphasizes quality, continuous improvement Resource-intensive, demanding pace

-RAD (Rapid Application Development) Small to medium Speedy development, product owner involvement Risky with complex projects, not well-suited for large projects
+RAD (Rapid Application Development) Small to medium Speedy development, product owner involvement Risky for large projects

 FDD (Feature-Driven Development) Medium to large Focus on features and scalability Not well-suited for small projects, requires expertise